 In order to minimize the risk of error during a dive, it is highly recommended that the mixes are set in the proper order.
 This means that as the mix number rises, so does oxygen content, and this is the order they are usually used during the dive.
-Before a dive, only enable the mixes you actually have available, and remember to check the set values to ensure they are correct.
+Before a dive, only enable the mixes you actually have available and remember to check the set values to ensure they are correct.

-The ASC time is calculated based on the assumption that you start the ascent profile immediately, and all the gases enable as Primary gas are changed as soon as their maximum operating depth allows it.
+The ASC time is calculated based on the assumption that you start the ascent profile immediately and all the PRIMARY gases are changed as soon as their maximum operating depth allows it.
 That is, using the gases that are set as primary, the most optimal ascent schedule for the moment is calculated.

-To view the most pessimistic ascent schedule, that is, a schedule for the situation in which the gases are not changed at all, you can set the Mix2 gas as Secondary gas, and the time it takes to finish the decompression using the current breathing gas is shown as the ASC time.
-Note however, that showing the most pessimistic ascent schedule during a long dive can easily result in the ascent time no longer fitting the reserved field and the dive computer displays "---" (max.
+To see the most pessimistic ascent schedule, that is, a schedule for the situation when gases are not changed at all, you can set the gases as secondary and the time it takes to finish the decompression using the current breathing gas is shown as the ASC time.
+Showing the most pessimistic ascent schedule during a long dive can easily result in the ascent time no longer fitting the reserved field and the dive computer displays "---" (max.
 199 min).

-NOTE

-While setting the gases, note that the calculated maximum operating depth is displayed in the upper field.
+NOTE While setting the gases, notice that the calculated maximum operating depth is displayed in the upper field.
 You cannot change to this gas before you have ascended above this depth.